Tag Archives: holiday

 Beautiful Krakow market square, Poland, Europe.

-Krakow market square in Poland.
+The Market Square in Kraków, Poland.
 Photo: Shutterstock

-“Our family of four (two boys, 17 and 15) did two weeks from Gdansk to Torun to Warsaw to Krakow.
+“Our family of four (two boys, 17 and 15) did two weeks from Gdansk to Torun to Warsaw to Kraków.
 Gwen suggested Torun, a medieval city known for its gingerbread—which we loved and highly recommend.
 She also encouraged the Museum of the Second World War in Gdansk, and we are so happy she did—it was one of our favorites.
 In Warsaw a must-see is the museum POLIN (Jews in Poland).
 It is hands-down one of the best history museums we have ever visited and a can’t-miss in Warsaw.
-Gwen arranged a gingerbread-making class in Torun and a pierogi-making class in Krakow—these were both incredibly unique and memorable.
+Gwen arranged a gingerbread-making class in Torun and a pierogi-making class in Kraków—these were both incredibly unique and memorable.

-The most special part of our trip was Gwen arranging a driver and guide to take us to the small village two hours east of Krakow to the cemetery where my great-great grandparents were buried—and all we had to go on was an old print with a few sentences of my great-grandfather’s handwriting on the back.
+The most special part of our trip was Gwen arranging a driver and guide to take us to the small village two hours east of Kraków to the cemetery where my great-great grandparents were buried—and all we had to go on was an old print with a few sentences of my great-grandfather’s handwriting on the back.

 Gwen’s guides made all the difference: At the Solidarity Museum in Gdansk, our guide Kasha shared how she remembered the day martial law was imposed because her son had an earache that day and she had to go out and get medicine—you can’t get that from a wall placard!
-And at the Schindler Museum in Krakow, Marta was able to navigate us through the throngs (like hundreds!) of people at the entrance.
+And at the Schindler Museum in Kraków, Marta was able to navigate us through the throngs (like hundreds!) of people at the entrance.
 Similarly, at Auschwitz, our guide was able to get us quickly through the crowds and confusion.” —Julie Heimark

 START A TRIP TO POLAND